 Tips for Estate Planning

 - Consider talking to a financial advisor about the tax implications of passing on assets to a non-citizen spouse and whether it makes sense to have a QDOT.
-If you don’t have a financial advisor yet, finding one doesn’t have to be difficult.
-SmartAsset’s financial advisor matching tool makes it easy to connect in just minutes with professional advisors in your local area.
-If you’re ready then get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Wondering if you have enough to retire?
 Our free, easy-to-use retirement calculator can give you a good estimate of your annual, post-tax income upon retirement.